A Fishy Supper

 Slice the tomatoes in half cross-ways and sit them cut-side up in an oven dish.

-Sprinkle generously with salt, herbs don't overdo the herbs and sugar if you like.
+Sprinkle generously with salt, herbs and sugar .

 Drizzle with olive oil.